 Plantar Fascia Contracture

 Persistent contracture of the plantar fascia produces a cavus or cavo—adducted foot.
 Steindler stripping operation gives a satisfactory result.
-In this surgery, the plantar fasica is divided close to calcaneus.
+In this surgery, the plantar fasica is divided close to the calcaneus.
 After this, the foot is manipulated for correction and immobilized in plaster.

 Deformities of the foot